 - Hawaii Volcanoes National Park: Most words cannot capture the power and beauty of Hawaii's most well-known national park.
 The park covers many geographical features, from bubbling lava to rainforests.

-- Kalapana: This is a unique spot where lava overtook the beach in the 90s.
-Today, you can find black sand beaches still forming next to the old lava flow.
+- Kalapana is a unique spot where lava overtook the beach in the 90s.
+Today, black sand beaches are still forming next to the old lava flow.

 - MacKenzie State Park: Impress your followers with jaw-dropping shots of the island taken from MacKenzie State Park.

 - Tsunami Museum: The museum offers a quirky yet exciting breakdown of this natural phenomenon.
 Take a tour of an in-depth history of tsunamis.
 You won't want to miss it!
-Visit on Wednesday or Saturday so you can sample local foods and find unique souvenirs at the local farmers' market.
+Visit on Wednesday or Saturday to sample local foods and find unique souvenirs at the local farmers' market.

 - Stargazing at Mauna Kea: The summit offers a 360-degree view of the clear sky.
 From the summit, catch a stellar sunset or shining stars.

-- The Historic Town of Honoka'a: Honoka'a is a former sugarcane plantation that has turned into a bustling center for arts and culture.
+- The Historic Town of Honoka'a: Honoka'a is a former sugarcane plantation that has become a bustling center for arts and culture.
 Take time out to enjoy their local shops, galleries, and eateries.

-- Rainbow Falls: If you want a perfect example of Hawaii's cascading falls, this spot is very accessible, ideal for anyone.
+- Rainbow Falls: If you want a perfect example of Hawaii's cascading falls, this spot is accessible and ideal for anyone.

 The rugged coastline of Kauai also gives way to miles of sandy beaches.

-For miles of white sand and black lava rock, head to Poipu Beach on the south shore.
+Head to Poipu Beach on the south shore for miles of white sand and black lava rock.
 You can start your day right with a scenic walk along the south coast or take in the views of Mount Makana from Haena Beach Park.

 Snorkelers love the unique lava rock wall at Lydgate Beach Park.
 The wall offers a natural shield from the ocean to create calm waters.
 Many of Kauai’s beaches provide safe swimming conditions with more subdued, shallower waters if you have kids.